Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 The weather is hot and sunny.

-Considered to have a desert climate, residents of El Paso can expect hot and dry summers alongside short and cold winters.
-The month of June is the hottest month during the year with an average high temperature of 95 degrees Fahrenheit which makes it one of the hottest places to live in the state of Texas.
-Meanwhile, the coldest month during the year is January with a low average temperature of 30 degrees Fahrenheit.
-The months of April, May, and October are considered the most comfortable months during the year due to their mild temperatures and sunny weather.
-El Paso experiences 297 sunny days a year on average which is way more than the national average and the city only receives around 10 inches of rain per year on average while the national average is 38 inches of rain per year.
-While the area may not receive a lot of snowfall, El Paso receives three inches of snow on average during the winter months.
+Due to their mild temperatures and sunny weather, April, May, and October are considered the most comfortable months.
+El Paso experiences 297 sunny days a year on average, which is way more than the national average, and the city only receives around 10 inches of rain per year on average.
+In contrast, the national average is 38 inches of rain per year.
+While the area may not receive a lot of snowfall, El Paso gets three inches of snow on average during the winter months.
 Make sure to pack your snow gear!

-Keep in mind that the weather in El Paso can be super unpredictable.
-Since El Paso is located in a desert climate, dust storms can happen during the spring and summer months.
-On the contrary, flooding can also happen during the wet season most notably during the month of June.
-Due to this, it is important to invest in flood insurance.
 Even though the weather may call for no rain, it may still rain randomly and in large amounts.
-Make sure to always bring a rain jacket or umbrella with you just in case.
-During the winter months, hail storms are also known to occur which can cause major damage to property.
+Always bring a rain jacket or umbrella with you, just in case.
+Hail storms are also known to occur during the winter months, which can cause significant property damage.
 Always be aware of weather conditions to ensure your safety and the safety of your loved ones.

 Tex-Mex is everywhere.